dotnetkolz/movies-api/README.md

 ## Usage

-This api exposes 4 endpoints, these endpoints will be provided after the deployment id complete
+This api exposes 4 endpoints, these endpoints will be provided after the deployment id complete.

-`GET  - Get movie by id`
-`POST - Add movie info`
-`PUT  - Update movie info by id`
-`DELETE - Delete movie info by id`
+All APIs need below authorization header to work

+`authorization: Basic =random-creds`

 ### GET - /movies/{id}